pspanoudakis/Machine-Learning-NLP/project2/report.md

 ### Takeaways
 - We see much better performance on `Neutral` and `Pro-Vaccine` tweets in all models, since a significant amount of train set tweets are labeled as such.\
-Apparently, the majority of the `Anti-Vaccine` tweets are falsely predicted as `Pro-Vaccine`, which can be explained: Tweets from both labels are expected to have many common features ("vaccine", "virus" etc.).
-The number of `Pro-Vaccine` tweets in the train set is significantly greater, which confuses the model to increase these feature weights on the `Pro-Vaccine` class.
+Apparently, the majority of the `Anti-Vaccine` tweets are falsely predicted as `Pro-Vaccine`, which can be explained: Tweets from both labels are expected to have many common words ("vaccine", "virus" etc.).
+The number of `Pro-Vaccine` tweets in the train set is significantly greater, which confuses the model to associate them with the `Pro-Vaccine` class.
 We can improve the model performance on `Anti-Vaccine` tweets, by "feeding" it with more of them.
-- When we do not specify `min_df` & `max_df` parameters, the model is overfitting, since the number of features is way too large and prevents our model predictions from generalizing.
-In these cases, we can see that all the metric scores are better, which means that, hypothetically, if we feed the model with more samples, it will achieve better scores (when the two curves eventually approach each other).
-Of course, the difference between the two curves is huge, therefore the required amount of extra samples may be extreme.
-- We see that preprocessing, as well as using stop words list does not help the model.
-In fact it causes a slight performance reduction, and also increases the "sense" of possible overfitting, since the curves become almost parallel at the end.
-- Simply using `CountVectorizer` causes slight scores reduction, so `TfidfVectorizer` (which is essentially `CountVectorizer` & `TfidfTransformer`) seems to be the right choice.
-- The final model that is selected in the notebook uses `TfidfVectorizer`, with custom `min_df`, `max_df` & `ngram_range` parameters and a Classifier with just `max_iter = 1000` and `mutliclass = "multinomial"`parameters.

 ### Development
 The notebook has been developed in WSL Ubuntu 20.04, using Visual Studio Code & Python 3.8.10.\